xRealNeon/xRealNeon/README.md

 - 💬 I'm Jan aka NeoCode
 - 🌱 I’m currently learning software engineer
-- 🔭 I’m currently working on a standalone RGB LED strip
+- 🔭 I’m currently working on a standalone WiFi RGB LED strip
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...